0ptim/DeFiChainWiki/docs/auto/Blockchain_folder.md

 permalink: /Blockchain_folder/
 ---

-## Instructions for changing the directory of the blockchain data/snapshot for the DeFiChain
+## Instructions for changing the directory of the blockchain data/snapshot for the DeFiChain {#instructions-for-changing-the-directory-of-the-blockchain-datasnapshot-for-the-defichain}

-### Windows
+### Windows {#windows}

 Follow this procedure: